dulnan/nuxt-graphql-middleware/README.md

 ### server.onMutationError: (error: ClientError, req: Request, res: Response) => any
 Handle GraphQL server mutation errors before they are sent to the client.

+### typescript.enabled: boolean
+Enable TypeScript integration.

+### typescript.schemaOutputPath: string
+Folder where the downloaded schema.graphql file is saved.

+### typescript.typesOutputPath: string
+Folder where the generated graphql-schema.d.ts and graphql-operations.d.ts files are saved.

 ## Full working example

 ```javascript